seamusrobertmurphy/VM0048-feasibility-deforisk-leakage/README.md

 ## Summary

-This initial review of the RSPB REDD+ project provides comparison of methodologies for deriving forest area estimates and activity data.
+This initial review of a REDD+ project provides comparison of methodologies for deriving forest area estimates and activity data.
 Please consider, this review is an early effort and remains open for correction or improvement, with the understanding that previous methods